We bought some Daiya Santa Fe Burritos to try! Here's what we thought of these gluten-free, vegan frozen burritos.

 Dave, on the other hand, loved the Daiya Santa Fe Burrito!
 He says it's the best frozen burrito he's ever had!

 Like I mentioned, I was famished the day that I made this, so I opted to microwave it using the directions on the back.
 It was mush city.

-Dave, though, microwaved his for 90 seconds, then air fried it for 10 minutes at 400° F. His wrapper was nice and crispy.
+Dave microwaved his for 90 seconds, then air fried it for 10 minutes at 400° F. His wrapper was nice and crispy.
 I also wonder if the higher heat and longer cooking time of the air fryer cooked off some of the chickpea flavor.
 Chickpea flour does get more mild with more cooking sometimes.

 Start it in the microwave to soften it up, then bake or air fry until it's heated through and crispy.
 In the oven, I'd estimate 400° F for 20 minutes.
 In the air fryer, 400° F for 10 minutes will do it.

 🎧 Where to listen